mooreniemi/p_ILR/README.md

      |___________ejm|

 # p_ILR
-a "translation" of the "Interagency Language Roundtable" scale for *_p_*rogrammers, pronounced "Pillar"
+A "translation" of the "Interagency Language Roundtable" scale for *_p_*rogrammers, pronounced "Pillar"

 ## motivation
 It is really hard to judge fluency in a language.
 Harder still to judge fluency in programming generally.
 This is an attempt at a scale for the former, easier problem.
 The intent is less a tool for hiring (as language specific skill probably *shouldn't* be our metric) but for learning and leveling in a *skill guild*.